BloatingRoadmap

 5. match the fiber route to symptoms, not to marketing language

 If you need the next right page, choose by the real problem: prebiotic fiber for category confusion, food-first prebiotic fiber sources for examples, fiber diversity for variety logic, fiber fermentation for gas and bloating, or types of fiber by symptom fit for a more specific fiber choice.
+If the noisy variable is a shake, bar, or powder with added fibers or sweeteners, use protein powder and IBS before blaming the whole diet.

 X